nicksenger/vanilla-iced/examples/iced_iced_baby/README.md

 To run the example use `cargo run` from this directory.

-Note that you will need GStreamer installed in order to compile and run this example.
+You will need GStreamer installed in order to compile and run this example.
 Follow the [gstreamer-rs installation](https://github.com/sdroege/gstreamer-rs?tab=readme-ov-file#installation) instructions for your platform.

+Please note that the segment from Vanilla Ice's hit 1990 single "Ice Ice Baby" is provided for educational purposes only, in accordance with the [copyright disclaimer](../../_sample_data/COPYRIGHT_DISCLAIMER.md).